-- 8.1 It is the responsibility of everyall employees, in every job class and every level to safeguard the assets, property and reputation of Niagara Catholic District School Board. - 8.2 The Principal of each school and the administrators of each Board department will review the contents of this Policy and Administrative Procedures with all employees who report to https://him-herthem-in-the-fall-of-each-school-year-on-an-annual-basis. - 8.3 Human Resources Services will track all employees as they are informed of and/or have received the contents of this Policy and Administrative Procedures.
+- 8.1 It is the responsibility of everyall employees, in every job class and every level to safeguard the assets, property and reputation of Niagara Catholic District School Board. - 8.2 The Principal of each school and the administrators of each Board department will review the contents of this Policy and Administrative Procedures with all employees who report to him/her them-in the fall of each school year on an annual basis. - 8.3 Human Resources Services will track all employees as they are informed of and/or have received the contents of this Policy and Administrative Procedures.